sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_07_actions_events/embedding_07_actions_events.md

 ## Parent Application Setup
 Duration: 15

 Let’s first make sure that you have an embed that we can work with.
-We will be using Node.js and the setup, configuration and use of this was covered in the  [Embedding 1: Prerequisites](https://quickstarts.sigmacomputing.com/guide/embedding_1_prerequisites/index.html?index=..%2F..index#0) and  [Embedding 3: Application Embedding](https://quickstarts.sigmacomputing.com/guide/embedding_3_application_embedding/index.html#0).
+We will be using Node.js and the setup, configuration and use of this was covered in the [QuickStart: Embedding 01: Prerequisites.](https://quickstarts.sigmacomputing.com/guide/embedding_01_prerequisites/index.html?index=..%2F..index#0) and the [QuickStart: Embedding 03: Secure Access.](https://quickstarts.sigmacomputing.com/guide/embedding_03_secure_access/index.html?index=..%2F..index#0).
 Go back and review those QuickStarts if you need a refresher.

 **Create Sigma content to embed:**<br>
 We will use the Sigma sample database to create a Workbook Page that has one control and one table as shown below.